MystenLabs/regulated-coin-sample/readme.md

 ### Configuration

-Both tools assume that the following Environment Variables are set:
+Rust Tool uses _$HOME/.sui/sui_config_ (`sui client` environment) while Typescript Tool assumes that the following Environment Variables are set:

 - `ADMIN_SECRET_KEY`: Admin's secret key for signing transactions.
 - `SUI_FULLNODE_URL`: URL of the SUI network Node.

+Both Tools need:

+- `PACKAGE_ID`: The package of the regulated coin.
+- `MODULE_NAME`: The module name that the regulated coin is created.

 ### Documentation